corenting/EDCompanion/README.md

 ## Features

 - Community goals informations from Inara, with optional push notifications for updates
-- Galnet news and reports
+- Galnet
-- Commander informations (credits balance, current system, ranks) from EDSM or Inara (for PC players only)
+- Commander informations (credits balance, current system, ranks) from Frontier API, EDSM or Inara (for PC players only)
 - Game server status from EDSM
 - Material design (light or dark theme)
 - Distance calculator (get the distance between two systems)